finalv2/cwp-decap-test/strategies/start-with-small-requests-when-contacting-kin.md

   - kin-engagement
 order: 11
 resources:
-  - Relative notification letter
+  - Michigan’s kin notification form
-  - Wisconsin kin engagement guide
+  - Wisconsin kin engagement training tools
 redirectFrom: /recommendations/be-gentle-when-interacting-with-kin-first-time/
 ---
 Kin connections may be permanently lost if an initial communication feels too overwhelming and demanding.
 Some connections may be learning they have a family member for the first time while simultaneously being asked to serve as a placement.